antrea-io/antrea/docs/windows.md

 Start-Service antrea-agent
 ```

-### Installation via wins (Docker based runtimes)
+### Installation as a Pod (Docker/Containerd based runtimes)

-Installing Antrea using [wins](https://github.com/rancher/wins) gives you a lot of flexibility to manage it as a Pod, but
+Installing Antrea using [wins](https://github.com/rancher/wins) gives you a lot
-currently this only works with Docker due to a bug in the way Containerd handles host networking for Windows Pods ([Issue](https://github.com/containerd/containerd/issues/4856)).
+of flexibility to manage it as a Pod if you are using Docker on Windows, this is
-In any case, if you are using Docker on Windows, this is how you can run Antrea in a Pod.
+how you can run Antrea in a Pod.

 #### Download & Configure Antrea for Linux